brikis98/yevgeniy-brikman-homepage/_posts/2008-12-16-tribute-to-crossfit.md

-The movements done in Crossfit intentionally do NOT include a number of exercises seen in other workout routines: in particular, there are no isolation exercises (bicep curls, tricep extensions, etc) and no machines (leg press, smith rack, etc) of any kind.
+The movements done in Crossfit intentionally do NOT include a number of exercises seen in other workout routines: in particular, there are no isolation exercises (bicep curls, triceps extensions, etc.) and no machines (leg press, smith rack, etc.) of any kind.
 Why?
 For one thing, they are simply not as effective: compound exercises that involve multiple muscles &amp; joints tend to produce much more rapid increases in strength than isolation exercises.
 Moreover, machines do not allow you to develop strength in the same